FiMcMahon/shannon_allotments/README.md

 * Volunteer with community groups
 * Understand more about biodiversity
 * Connect with the Allotment group on social media
-* Learn more about the developer who created the site

 ## Wireframes